Aral-549/pwn.college_Arshad./listing-files.md

 ## What I learned
->* learn what the command 'ls' does and how it can be used.
+>* learned what the command 'ls' does and how it can be used.
 >
 >
 >* format : ls /path